 Theresa Stanek Rea is the former acting and deputy director of the United States Patent and Trademark Office, former acting and deputy director under secretary of commerce for intellectual property, and former president of the American Intellectual Property Law Association.
 During her time at the USPTO, she implemented the America Invents Act.
 Teresa is now a partner and vice-chair of the firm’s Intellectual Property Group and a director with C&M International (CMI), the international trade and investment consulting firm affiliated with Crowell & Moring.
 She continues to influence young women in the patent field to break through the glass ceiling and inspire change.

-Applications will be accepted from April 1, 2018 through April 30, 2018.
-Candidates must submit a completed application, a personal statement expressing their interest in pursuing a career in the patent field, as well as their resume, and two references (one of whom must be a professional at an educational institution attended).
+Applications will be accepted from April 1, 2018, through April 30, 2018.
+Candidates must submit a completed application, a personal statement expressing their interest in pursuing a career in the patent field, and their resume.
 Please see application form for further instructions.
-Download HERE.